stephhazlitt/some-assembly-required/R/bc-sd61-popn/sd61_kids.md

 ![](sd61_kids_files/figure-gfm/mun-actual-plots-1.png)<!-- -->

-The Township of Esquimalt population has been a bit more variable since 2001, with a mostly declining pattern from 2006 to 2015.
+The Township of Esquimalt population has been a bit more variable since 2001, with a declining pattern from 2006 to 2013.
 However, there has been an uptick in recent years.
 In fact, *all* the Greater Victoria municipalities—except North Saanich—had a measurable increase in popuation over the last 2 years—Victoria a 1% increase, Esquimalt 3% and Sooke 11%\!
 Wow, that is *a lot*.